nhuntwalker/elasticbeanstalk-deploy/README.md

 **Do not ever commit this file to anything.**
 Just `cp params.example.sh params.sh` and fill the given environment variables with the appropriate values for your setup.

-If you run the `params.sh` file with the `teardown` argument, it'll tear down the artifacts you've named.
+If you run the `params.sh` file with the `teardown` argument (i.e. `./params.sh teardown`), it'll tear down the artifacts you've named.
 Note that this one won't exit if errors are thrown, it'll just bull right on ahead.